ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/relative-uris.md

 ## Flattening JSON-LD from nested JSON

 If performing
-[JSON-LD flattening](https://www.w3.org/TR/json-ld-api/#flattening-algorithm) to generate a valid _RO-Crate Metadata File_ , add `@base: null` to the input JSON-LD `@context` array to avoid expanding relative URI references.
+[JSON-LD flattening] to generate a valid _RO-Crate Metadata File_ , add `@base: null` to the input JSON-LD `@context` array to avoid expanding relative URI references.
 The flattening `@context` SHOULD NOT need `@base: null`.

-Example, this JSON-LD is in [compacted form](https://www.w3.org/TR/json-ld11/#compacted-document-form) which may be beneficial for processing, but is not yet valid _RO-Crate Metadata File_ as it has not been flattened into a `@graph` array.
+Example, this JSON-LD is in [compacted form][compacted] which may be beneficial for processing, but is not yet valid _RO-Crate Metadata File_ as it has not been flattened into a `@graph` array.

 ```json
 {